Austin Davis (American football): Cleveland Browns

 On September 7, 2015, Davis signed with the Cleveland Browns.
 He signed a two-year, $4.137 million contract extension on September 30.

-He played in relief of an injured Josh McCown in the Week 12 game against the Baltimore Ravens.
+Davis played in relief of an injured Josh McCown in the Week 12 game against the Baltimore Ravens.
 He completed 7 of 10 passes for 77 yards, drove for a game-tying touchdown, and led the Browns into position for a game-winning field goal, but the team lost when the field goal was blocked and returned for a touchdown.

 After McCown was ruled out for the rest of the season, Davis was named the Browns starter for the following week over Johnny Manziel.
 Following a 37–3 loss to the Cincinnati Bengals, Davis was replaced as starter by Manziel.
-He played again in the season finale against the Pittsburgh Steelers after Manziel was ruled out with a concussion, going 24 for 46 with no touchdowns and a pair of interceptions in a 28–12 loss.
+Davis started again in the season finale against the Pittsburgh Steelers after Manziel was ruled out with a concussion, going 24 for 46 with no touchdowns and a pair of interceptions in a 28–12 loss.

 He was released by the Browns on August 29, 2016.